 TTCN-3 requires uniqueness of identifiers, i.e. all identifiers in the same scope hierarchy shall be distinctive.
 This means that a declaration in a lower level of scope shall not re-use the same identifier as a declaration in a higher level of scope in the same branch of the scope hierarchy.

 The identifier of a module (its module name) or of an imported module belongs to the scope unit of the module and cannot be used as identifier for other definitions inside this module.
-Identifiers for fields of structured types, enumerated values and groups do not have to be globally unique, however in the case of enumerated values the identifiers shall only be reused for enumerated values within other enumerated types.
+Identifiers for fields of structured types, enumerated values and groups do not have to be globally unique, however in the case of enumerated values the identifiers shall only be reused for enumerated values within other enumerated types or as identifiers for fields of structured types.
 The rules of identifier uniqueness shall also apply to identifiers of formal parameters.

 EXAMPLE 1: Nested scopes